-Lesbian Gay and Bisexual people are sometimes called LGBT people, for short, so we are often called the Bristol LGBT Forum.
+Lesbian Gay, Bisexual and Transgender people are sometimes called LGBT people, for short, so we are often called the Bristol LGBT Forum or LGBT Bristol.

 Some questions and answers about the words we use here.

 What does Lesbian mean?

 A Lesbian woman is a woman who is attracted to other women.
 Sometimes lesbian women are also called “Gay women”.

 What does Gay mean?

 What does Bisexual mean?

 A Bisexual person is someone who is attracted to both men and women.

 What does Transgender mean?

 Trans-gender means someone who feels that they are in the wrong body, for example, it could be a man who feels as though he was supposed to be born a woman or a woman who feels that she was supposed to be born a man.

 What does Straight mean?